Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following properties:

 * **composite** - Whether this container should act as a composite variable or not.
 Default value is `false`.
+See below for a detailed description of what this property does.
 * **sortOrder** - The sorting position for when using multiple variable sections.
 Default value is `1`.

 A var container may have the following references:

 * **application** - Reference to the owning element.
-* **vars** - Allows referencing one or more [variables](#variable).
+* **vars** - Allows referencing one or more [variables](#variable). **Deprecated in favour of [fields](#field), will be removed in ModuleStudio 1.2.0.**
+* **fields** - Allows referencing one or more [fields](#field).

-As soon as at least one variable container exists the generator creates an additional `config` controller to let the site admin manage available settings.
+As soon as at least one variable container exists the generator creates an additional `config` controller to let the site administrator manage available settings.
+For each variable the generator creates an according input element in the config page.
+Also the variable is handled properly in the installer class which takes care for initialisation and removal on uninstallation.

 If a model contains multiple variable containers the config page will use a tabbed panel containing a tab for each container, sorted by the `sortOrder` field, like shown in the following screenshot.
 This allows separating settings in bigger models into logical semantic groups.